ZValer/Automaton/README.md

 ## Analysis
-The complexity of my model is in genral O(n), where n is the number of digits than is given to check.
-Here is my proof by induction or hand analysis time complexity:
+The complexity of my model is in general O(n).

 ```
-gshsjxc
+Check "Time complexity analysis.pdf" for proof of the analysis.
 ```